-Lower School students enjoy additional enrichment classes that include art, music, computer, social-emotional leadership, media and Spanish classes.
-Students in 3rd and 4th grade also enjoy chorus class and a second Spanish class each week.
+Lower School students enjoy additional enrichment classes that include art, performing arts, computer, social-emotional leadership, media and Spanish classes.
+Students in 3rd and 4th grade also enjoy performing arts class and a second Spanish class each week.
 Additionally, daily physical education and fitness activities are provided by our physical education teacher for all grade levels.

 Teaching our students to responsibly contribute to an ever-changing world is a vital part of the High Point Friends School curriculum.
 Cultural competence skills are interwoven into all aspects of Lower School.
 Students also benefit from a bi-weekly targeted lesson on global cultures taught by a UNCG graduate student in the Peace and Conflict Studies program.
 Students participate in problem-based learning projects and discussions revolving around the cultural barriers citizens face across the globe.
 Classroom teachers supplement these lessons throughout the week.

 It is our belief that all students can succeed and thrive in a warm and nurturing atmosphere that challenges the minds and hearts of young children and the adults who teach them.